tableau/connector-plugin-sdk/docs/localize.md

 Connector SDK supports localization of connectors to the languages mentioned above.

 The strings showing up on Tableau UI can be localized.
 For example, the connector name and the prompts in connection dialog.

+For the best user experience with Tableau, it is highly recommended that translation support is included.
 ## Specify localized Strings
 Localized strings are specified using tag `@string/<string_id>/`, for example, `@string/database_prompt/`.
 You can use the tag anywhere a string is defined in `manifest.xml` or Tableau Custom Dialog (.tcd) file.

-Here is an example of a Tableau Custom Dialog (.tcd) file.
+Here is an example of a Tableau Custom Dialog (.tcd) file with localized strings.
 ```xml
 <!-- Connection Dialog -->
 <connection-dialog class='sample'>